How to Write the Penn State Supplemental Essays 2025-2026

 If your strengths relate to medicine, that’s all the better!
 But no need to explain how these qualities will benefit you in medicine.
 The connection can be implicit, as doctors need many soft skills.

 When you get to the weakness part of the question, remember that this prompt is meant to get you thinking about what you believe you can improve upon.
-For instance, you don’t want to write that you’re not a people person.
-Not only is this an aspect of your personality that may be difficult to change, but it is also an essential component of becoming a physician.
+For instance, you don’t want to write that you’re an introvert, as this is an aspect of your personality that is difficult to change.

-Think about weaknesses that you can work on – for example, maybe you have trouble with criticism and take it personally because you’re very proud of the work you do.
+Think about weaknesses that you can work on.
+For example, maybe you have trouble with criticism and take it personally because you’re very proud of the work you do.
 But, you also recognize how important it is in improving your work.
-So, you’ve already started actively seeking out criticism, such as submitting your artwork to art feedback Discord servers.
+So, you’ve already started actively seeking out criticism, such as submitting your artwork to art feedback Discord servers and state-wide contests.

 Your answer to these questions will give the admissions reader a sense of your work style and will help evaluate if you are a good fit for the requirements of the program, so remember to frame your answer with that in mind.